-Issues/ Particulars Clarifications Whether insurance Where salvage/ wreckage remains the property of insured/ policy holder company is liable for Where due to conditions mentioned in the insurance contract, the Insurance Company are deducting the value of GST on the salvage/ salvage/ wreckage value from the claim amount, the salvage remains the property of the insured and hence, the insurance wreckage value companies are not liable to discharge GST on such value of salvage/ wreckage. earmarked in in the claim assessment of the damage caused to motor vehicle?
-Where salvage/ wreckage becomes the property of the Insurance Company Where due to conditions mentioned in the insurance contract, the insurance claim is settled for full claim amount without deducting value of salvage/ wreckage, the salvage becomes the property of insurance company.
+Clarifications Where salvage/ wreckage remains the property of insured/ policy holder Where due to conditions mentioned in the insurance contract, the Insurance Company are deducting the value of salvage/ wreckage value from the claim amount, the salvage remains the property of the insured and hence, the insurance companies are not liable to discharge GST on such value of salvage/ wreckage.
+Where salvage/ wreckage becomes the property of the Insurance Company Where due to conditions mentioned in the insurance contract, the insurance claim is settled for full claim amount without deducting value of salvage/ wreckage , the salvage becomes the property of insurance company.
 In such cases, the Insurance Company is obligated to discharge GST on supply of salvage to the salvage buyer.